Muonium as a probe of point defects in type-Ib diamond: density matrix simulations

-We start with discussing data from the Pristine sample, where a single point defect, N$_\text{s}^0$, is expected to dominate the interaction with Mu.
-To build a model, we simply assumed that Mu$_\text{T}^0$ and Mu$_\text{BC}^0$ are the only active Mu states in the system, and the rest is diamagnetic giving a constant background.
-Indeed, part of the diamagnetic component must come from muons that missed the sample and were implanted in the silver materials.
-This model is shown in FIG.~\ref{fig:Fig_Mu_diagrams}(a).
+To build the model, we simply assumed that Mu$_\text{T}^0$ and Mu$_\text{BC}^0$ are the only active Mu states in the system, and the rest is diamagnetic giving a small constant background.
+In diamond, Mu interaction with nearby nuclear spins is negligibly small because there is no nuclear spin in $^{12}$C nuclei, which take up $\sim$99~\% of naturally occurring isotopes.
+Hence, the system's interaction with the bath takes place only via the electron spin exchange (hence inducing relaxation) and Mu state transitions.
+This model is shown in Fig.~\ref{fig:Fig_Mu_diagrams}(a).
 Here, there are site exchange interactions, where Mu$_\text{T}^0$ can be spontaneously converted to Mu$_\text{BC}^0$ and vice versa.
-Each transition process can be characterized with an exchange rate $\Lambda$.
-In addition, Mu$_\text{T}^0$ and Mu$_\text{BC}^0$ can exchange their electron's spin with the bath with rates, $\Lambda_\text{T}^0$ and $\Lambda_\text{BC}^0$, respectively.
+Each transition process can be characterized by an exchange rate $\Lambda$.
+In addition, Mu$_\text{T}^0$ and Mu$_\text{BC}^0$ can exchange their electron's spin with the bath at rates, $\Lambda_\text{T}^0$ and $\Lambda_\text{BC}^0$, respectively.
 The diamagnetic component is part of the simulation but assumed only to give a time-independent background.
+Note that the diffusive motion of Mu$_{\text{T}}^0$ is not part of the model; however, these rates can carry contribution from the Mu motion and interaction with the host crystal lattice.